Old Field, Bray

 Old Field at Bray, Berkshire was a noted cricket ground in the late 18th century.
-It was used as the venue for four first-class matches between 1792 and 1795 in addition to several minor matches.

-Bray is near Maidenhead and the ground was the home venue of Maidenhead Cricket Club when it was founded in the second half of the 18th century.
-It was used for first-class matches by the Berkshire county team which was very strong at that time.
+It was used as the venue for four historically important matches between 1792 and 1794, in addition to numerous others.
+Bray is near Maidenhead, and the ground was the home venue of Maidenhead Cricket Club when it was founded in the second half of the 18th century.
+It was used by the Berkshire county team which was strong at that time.